Student Activities Office Grants

 • Events with dates in conflict with stated blackout dates are not eligible for this initiative.

-• The event proposal must showcase a high level of cultural context or subject matter knowledge in order to respectfully execute.
+• The event proposal must showcase a high level of cultural context or subject matter knowledge.

 • Student Groups who would like to be considered for this initiative are required to respond to an additional question in their proposal.
 They will also be required to report in their application that they would like to be considered for this initiative.